 Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus, the underwriters named below, for whom Morgan Stanley & Co.
-LLC, BofA Securities, Inc. and Cowen and Company, LLC are acting as representatives, have severally agreed to purchase, and we have agreed to sell to them, severally, the number of ADSs indicated below:
+LLC, BofA Securities, Inc. and Cowen and Company, LLC are acting as representatives, have severally agreed to purchase, and the selling shareholders have agreed to sell to them, severally, the number of ADSs indicated below:

 Name Number of ADSs

 Morgan Stanley & Co.
-LLC 6,300,000
+LLC 1,046,734

-BofA Securities, Inc. 4,875,000
+BofA Securities, Inc. 809,972

-Cowen and Company, LLC 2,250,000
+Cowen and Company, LLC 386,294

-CMB International Capital Limited 45,000

-Tiger Brokers (NZ) Limited 30,000

-Total 13,500,000
+Total 2,243,000

 The underwriters and the representatives are collectively referred to as the "underwriters" and the "representatives," respectively.
 The underwriters are offering the ADSs subject to their acceptance of the ADSs from us and subject to prior sale.
 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
 The underwriters are obligated, severally and not jointly, to take and pay for all of the ADSs offered by this prospectus if any such ADSs are taken.
-However, the underwriters are not required to take or pay for the ADSs covered by the underwriters' over-allotment option described below.
+However, the underwriters are not required to take or pay for the ADSs covered by the underwriters' option to purchase additional ADSs described below.

-The underwriters initially propose to offer part of the ADSs directly to the public at the public offering price listed on the cover page of this prospectus and part to certain dealers.
+The underwriters initially propose to offer part of the ADSs directly to the public at the public offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$0.618 per ADS under the public offering price.
 After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representatives.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 2,025,000 additional ADSs at the public offering price listed on the cover page of this prospectus less underwriting discounts and commissions.
-The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
+The selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 336,450 additional ADSs at the public offering price listed on the cover page of this prospectus less underwriting discounts and commissions.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.

-The following table sets forth the per ADS and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 2,025,000 ADSs.
+The following table sets forth the per ADS and total public offering price, underwriting discounts and commissions, and proceeds before expenses to the selling shareholders.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 336,450 ADSs.

-To tal Per No ADS Exercise Full Exercise Public offering price US\$ 16.500 US\$222,750,000 US\$256,162,500 Underwriting discounts and commissions to be paid by us US\$ 1.1550 US\$ 15,592,500 US\$ 17,931,375 Proceeds, before expenses, to us US\$15.3450 US\$207,157,500 US\$238,231,125
+T0 otal Per ADS No Exercise Full Exercise Public offering price US\$25.75 US\$57,757,250 US\$66,420,838 Underwriting discounts and commissions to be paid by the selling shareholders US\$ 1.03 US\$ 2,310,290 US\$ 2,656,834 Proceeds, before expenses, to the selling shareholders US\$24.72 US\$55,446,960 US\$63,764,004

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately US\$3.9 million.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately US\$0.7 million.